changesets/changesets/docs/command-line-options.md

 ```

 If you set the commit option in the config, the command will add the updated changeset files and then commit them.

+- `--open` - opens the created changeset in an external editor

 ## version